Exploring the world of murals and art directly from industry professionals

 Regular hours are Monday - Friday 9am - 3pm with option for early arrival (8am), extended day (til 4pm), and lunch for purchase or bring your own.

-Each week, students will collaborate on a mural or group artwork, participate in an Artist Talk & Activity with a guest speaker, and practice their painting skills in large scale.
-Additionally, kids will develop their own individual artwork, receiving personalized guidance on techniques.
+Each week, students will collaborate on a mural or group artwork, participate in an Artist Talk & Activity with a guest speaker, and practice drawing and painting techniques through exercises and individual projects.

 Each day kicks off with a daily doodle, giving students a chance to practice sketching with pencils and pens.
 From there, we dive into collaborative mural painting, learning techniques hands-on as we work directly on a wall or large canvas.
 After lunch, students dive into their individual projects.
-We guide them step by step, helping them bring their unique ideas to life based on what they’re inspired to create.
+We guide them step by step, helping them bring their ideas to life.

 Primary Tools & Medium: Acrylic Painting and Illustration